 What the Research Tells Us

 Several studies have found a link between smoking and hearing loss.
-In 1998, researchers that studied just over 3,750 adults between the ages of 48 and 92 found that smokers had an almost 70% increased chance of hearing loss.
+Researchers that studied just over 3,750 adults between the ages of 48 and 92 found that smokers had an almost 70% increased chance of hearing loss.
 This was the case even after the scientists adjusted for other factors that might have affected the study participants’ hearing health.

 Another study found a direct connection between hearing loss, smoking, and exposure to loud sounds.
-It had been known for some time that loud noises can cause hearing loss, and researchers looked even further into whether smoking could exacerbate the problem.
-Using data from more than 8,500 participants who took a workers health examination in 2011, researchers found that heavy smokers had an even higher hearing loss problem due to loud sounds than nonsmokers, particularly as it pertained to low-frequency hearing.
+It had been known for some time that loud noises could cause hearing loss, and researchers looked even further into whether smoking could exacerbate the problem.
+Using data from more than 8,500 participants who took a worker’s health examination, researchers found that heavy smokers had an even higher hearing loss problem due to loud sounds than nonsmokers, particularly as it pertained to low-frequency hearing.

-Even people who quit smoking are at a higher risk for hearing loss if they are exposed to secondhand smoke.
-Using data from the National Health and Nutrition Examination Survey, combined with physical exams and hearing tests, scientists observed that 46 percent of former smokers who were exposed to secondhand smoke suffered from a decreased ability to discern high-frequency sounds.
-Nearly one in 10 people who had never smoked, but had been exposed to secondhand smoke, suffered from problems with low to mid-frequency sounds, and 26 percent of this group had hearing loss associated with high-frequency sounds.
+Even people who quit smoking are at a higher risk of hearing loss if they are exposed to second-hand smoke.
+Using data from the National Health and Nutrition Examination Survey, combined with physical exams and hearing tests, scientists observed that 46 percent of former smokers who were exposed to second-hand smoke suffered from a decreased ability to discern high-frequency sounds.
+Nearly one in 10 people who had never smoked, but had been exposed to second-hand smoke, suffered from problems with low to mid-frequency sounds, and 26 percent of this group had hearing loss associated with high-frequency sounds.